The Wonder Stuff: Suspended by Stars and anniversary tours (2006–2011)

 This line-up continued into 2006 for the release of their new album Suspended by Stars in March and the single "Blah Blah La Di Dah" available as a download.
 The band toured in March 2006 to support the record and in conjunction with their twentieth anniversary.

 In April 2006, original Wonder Stuff drummer Martin Gilks was killed in a motorcycle accident in London.
-An album of We Know Where You Live's demo recordings and live tracks was released in December 2006, with all profits being donated to a charitable concern at the request of Gilk's parents.
+An album of We Know Where You Live's demo recordings and live tracks was released in December 2006, with all profits being donated to a charitable concern at the request of Gilks' parents.
 In 2006, Miles Hunt's acoustic shows were recorded for a live album, titled Interloper and released in October 2006.
 The Wonder Stuff also began mixing a live record documenting the 2006 concerts and played several UK outdoor shows.
 The band finished the year by touring the UK again, performing their final show of the year on 8 December at the Shepherd's Bush Empire.

 Following this, the band went on hiatus due to Treece starting a family.
 Hunt released the solo album Not an Exit in 2007, which featured Nockalls and Karu; Hunt toured the UK twice, and the US later in the year.
 Before recording the album, he expected the band to be working on their own album at some point during the year.

 In 2008, the Wonder Stuff entered into a deal with the Carling Academy Group where the band would play their first two studio albums, The Eight Legged Groove Machine and Hup, in full over the course of several shows.
 Hunt and Treece were confident about the prospect, while the other members of the band who didn't play on either album, had a large workload ahead of them.
 Hunt came up with the idea of having the band re-recording both albums, which were later released as The Eight Legged Groove Machine: 20th Anniversary Edition (2008) and Hup: 21st Anniversary Edition (2010).
 In between the two releases, Hunt and Nockalls released the album Catching More Than We Miss in early 2009.

 Karu left the band in late 2010 to focus on being a cameraman; he was forced to turn down several opportunities in the US while touring the UK with the band.
 As Hunt lived in South Shropshire, he would often see Fuzz Townshend of Pop Will Eat Itself at local pubs.
 Hunt asked him if he would drum for the Wonder Stuff, which he agreed to.
 In 2011, the band toured the UK to celebrate the 20th anniversary of their third studio album Never Loved Elvis (1991).
 Prior to the shows taking place, Treece left the band after an argument between himself and Hunt.
 Hunt's main concern with Treece was due to him making zero effort to write potential new song ideas; Jerry DeBorg of Jesus Jones filled in his position.